mariano/pyfire/README.markdown

 ### Uploading a file to a room ###

 This example shows us how to upload a file to a room.
-The upload takes place in a separate thread, so you should always use join() to wait for the thread to complete before finishing your application.
+The upload takes place in a separate thread that spawns a separate process, so you should always use join() to wait for the thread to complete before finishing your application.

-Also in this example, you can see the use of a callback function to keep a progress report of the upload.
+Also in this example, you can see the use of callback functions to keep a progress report of the upload, inform when the upload finished, or errored out.

 NOTE: We did not join the room to post an upload, since it is not a requirement.

 	import pyfire

-	def progress(parameter, current, total):
+	def progress(current, total):
 		print("Uploading %d out of %d (%-.1f%%)" % (current, total, 100 * (float(current) / float(total))))

+	def finished():
+		print("Upload succeeded!")

+	def error(e):
+		print("ERROR while uploading: %s" % e)

 	campfire = pyfire.Campfire("SUBDOMAIN", "USERNAME", "PASSWORD", ssl=True)
 	room = campfire.get_room_by_name("My Room")
-	upload = room.upload("/tmp/myfile.tar.gz", listener=progress)
+	upload = room.upload(
+		"/tmp/myfile.tar.gz",
+		progress_callback = progress,
+		finished_callback = finished,
+		error_callback = error
+	)
+	upload.start()
-	print "Starting upload of %s" % path upload.start()
+	print ("Started upload of %s" % path) upload.join()
-	upload.join()

 ### Streaming a room ###